 - in RA (per RFC 8106).

-If PCC does not apply to a PDU Session, the SMF determines locally the DNS Configuration information
+If PCC does not apply to a PDU Session, the SMF determines locally the DNS Configuration information.

+The SMF may take into account DNS configuration information into account when selecting a LDNSR for a PDU Session.

+Editor's note: How SMF transforms the DNS Configuration information form the PCF into the DNS Configuration information provided to the UE needs to be described (handling of DNAI conditions at the UE is not possible).

 If the PCF determines that DNS Configuration information has changed (because e.g. DN priorities for appDomains information has changed) it can provide a new DNS Configuration information as part of a Npcf_SMPolicyControl_Update.
 The SMF may provide the corresponding information to the UE:

 - Via NAS PCO sent in a network initiated PDU Session modification procedure; or